doriansmiley/lotusJS/README.md

 - [Serialization](#pookie)
 - [Sand Boxed Context](#pookie)

-###<a name="wc">Seperates presentation from code with web component skins</a>
+###Seperates presentation from code with web component skins

-Web component skins are html `<template>` elements which define skin parts for a component.
+<a name="wc"></a>Web component skins are html `<template>` elements which define skin parts for a component.
 For example to create a custon button element using Lotus's built in button component you would do the following:

 Map the component:
 ````